Amazon Lab126: Products

-In 2007, after three years of research and development by Lab126, the Amazon Kindle e-reader was released.
+On November 19, 2007, after three years of research and development by Lab126, the Amazon Kindle e-reader was released.
+Gregg Zehr had given it the code name 'Fiona' after the character Fiona in The Diamond Age by Neal Stephenson.
+It was priced at $399 and included free cellular data worldwide.

 Newer models of the Kindle continue to be released, with the latest model called the Kindle Oasis in mid-2016.

-In 2011, Lab126 released the Kindle Fire tablet and in 2012 released two new models of the Fire tablet called the Kindle Fire HD.
+In 2011, Lab126 released the Kindle Fire tablet; in 2012, they released two new models of the Fire tablet called the Kindle Fire HD.
 In 2013, it released the Fire HDX, a high-end tablet.

-In 2014, Lab126 released the Amazon Fire TV digital media player and in late 2014 released the smaller Fire TV Stick.

-In 2014, Lab126 released the Fire Phone that was not commercially successful.
+In 2014, Lab126 released the Amazon Fire TV digital media player; in late 2014, they released the smaller Fire TV Stick.
+Lab126 also released the Fire Phone that was not commercially successful.

 In 2015, Lab126 released the Amazon Echo, a voice command device.

-In 2016, it released the Echo Dot, which is a hockey puck sized version of the Echo and the Amazon Tap, a smaller, portable version of the Echo.
+In 2016, it released the Echo Dot, which is a hockey puck sized version of the Echo; they also released the Amazon Tap, a smaller, portable version of the Echo.

-In 2021, it announced Amazon Astro, a brand of domestic robots developed by Lab126.
+In 2021, Lab126 announced Amazon Astro, a brand of domestic robots developed in house.